servicetitan/Stl.Fusion.Samples/docs/tutorial/Part02.md

 - State: `Consistent`
 - Value: `0`

-Overall, its important properties and methods include:
+Overall, its important properties include:

-* `ConsistencyState` property, which transitions from `Computing` to `Computed` and `Invalidated` over its lifetime.
+* `ConsistencyState`, which transitions from `Computing` to `Computed` and `Invalidated` over its lifetime.
   `IsConsistent()` extension method is a shortcut checking whether the state is exactly `Consistent`.